jliljebl/flowblade/README.md

 Use the **Issues** tab on the right to give bug reports or to make feature requests.

-If needed, you can contact project lead for additional infomation: janne.liljeblad@gmail.com
+If needed, you can contact project lead for additional information: janne.liljeblad@gmail.com